alefesouza/laravel-vue-boilerplate/README.md

 A Laravel 5.5 SPA application boilerplate using Vue.js 2.5, Bootstrap 4, TypeScript, Sass and Pug with:

-* An users CRUD if the current user is an admin.
+* A users CRUD if the current user is an admin.
 * i18n for English and Portuguese, based on browser language settings.
 * Vue component tests using Jest and API tests using PHPUnit.
 * Already configured to run tests on Docker and GitLab CI.